joem04/dance-booking-app/README.md

 A Node.js and Express-based web application for managing dance class bookings, tailored for both organisers and participants.

+Please note that admin login credentials have been included in the submission for the coursework on GCU Learn.

 ## 🚀 Features

 - **User Registration & Authentication**: Secure sign-up and login functionalities.